EST2605. Inherited IRA Beneficiaries After SECURE

 Learning Objectives:

-- Gain an understanding of post-death payout rules and analyze the planning strategies beneficiaries can use to make the most of their inheritance.
+- Recognize post-death payout rules and planning strategies beneficiaries use to maximize inherited retirement assets.

-- Learn the key rules that apply when naming a trust as the beneficiary of an IRA.
+- Identify key rules that apply when naming a trust as the beneficiary of an IRA.

-- Explore the surprisingly complex interaction of state and Federal laws governing retirement account property rights.
+- Recognize how state and federal laws interact to govern retirement account property rights.